 Now let us talk about how long it takes to damage your skin’s acid mantle.
 The acid mantle is a protective layer of fatty acids, amino acids, and natural oils.
 This can vary from person to person and their skin type.
 The symptoms of skin damage include dryness, itching, inflammation, redness, swelling, and irritation.
 It could get worse with rosacea, dermatitis, acne, and eczema.

-Natural oils keep our skin moisturized and protects our skin from cracking and dryness.
+Natural oils and mild acids keep our skin moisturized and protects our skin from cracking and dryness.

 Do not jeopardize your skin by using harsh soaps.